Working with a team – ‘Our Mutual Friend the Machine’

 By Professor Jane Winters, professor of Digital Humanities and Pro-Dean for Libraries at the School of Advanced Study, University of London

-In this case study Jane shows us just how important it is to work as a team when putting together a fantastic public engagement event.
-From having amazing partners to collaborate with, to making sure you have a great group of people to help out on the day, learn how teamwork makes the dream work!
+Jane shows us just how important it is to work as a team and have amazing partners when putting together a public engagement event.

 Can you tell us a little bit about your event?

 The main aim of ‘Our Mutual Friend the Machine’ was to promote awareness of the roles (potential and actual) of artificial intelligence in literary creativity.
 The evening, hosted in a local bookshop, was divided into two parts: the first consisted of a series of flash talks presenting key ideas about authorship, AI and collaborative creativity; the second involved attendees working with a machine-learning algorithm to co-create poetry.
 The event ended with a poetry slam pitting a poet against our custom algorithm, both of which had been given a crowd-sourced first line to work with at the start of the evening.

 Who did you collaborate with on this event and how did you make sure these partnerships were a success?